 No one should feel embarrassed discussing sexual health concerns or symptoms.
 All doctors at Royal Park Medical are experienced in treating sexual health in a confidential and non judgemental manner.

 In this section learn more about common sexual health topics.
-We have split this section into sexually transmissible infections and those that are not sexually transmissible but affect the genital tract.
+We have divided this section into sexually transmissible infections (STIs) and those that are not sexually transmissible, but affect the genital area.

 SEXUALLY TRANSMITTED INFECTIONS

 STIs are infections that can be passed from one person to another during unprotected sexual or close genital-to-genital (intimate) contact.
 STIs can infect various parts of your body depending on your sexual practises.
 This can include the penis, vagina, vulva, cervix, anus, skin and throat.

 Some people are at greater risk of STIs than others.
 This includes those who have unprotected sexual contact with casual partners (the more partners, the greater the risk) or with a partner who has casual unprotected intercourse.
 It is riskier when you or your partner travel outside of Australia and engage in unprotected sex with others, or if you/your partner has injected drugs.
 Men who have unprotected sex with other men are also at higher risk.